JochenFM/art_prints_ms4/README.md

 Footer with three-column layout adjusted from https://www.ordinarycoders.com/blog/article/bootstrap-footers

+to check if all tags are closed: https://www.aliciaramirez.com/closing-tags-checker/

 From CI Video, "Deploying to Heroku", min 5:41
 While I'm here I'll also set debug to be true only if there's a variable called development in the environment.